 Once you have a significant following, and interaction is high, don’t stop there.
 To keep your followers and their interactions are moving forward, respond to their questions, posts, and shares.
 This is how your relationships get stronger and how your voice gains trust.
 We all know, all connections need trust.
 This holds for online relationships too.
 Social media relies on conversations, so always be a part of them.
 Join and hold Twitter chats that are relevant to your brand and if you’re on Periscope or Snap Chat, join in on those conversations too.
 This will help gain visibility and again, more trust, which will increase more relationships and finally lead to reliable customers.

-If you have job openings, feel fee to reach out to your followers and post about the opportunity.
+If you have job openings, feel free to reach out to your followers and post about the opportunity.
 Social channels are a great place to publicize job openings.
-Professionals and graduating students are increasingly using social media as a way of learning about companies and open positions.
+Professionals and graduate students are increasingly using social media as a way of learning about companies and open positions.
 In return, recruiters and professionals in management positions use social media to look for their next rising star as well.
 Many great professional relationships are created through social media.
 Don’t miss out if you’re someone looking for a new professional to join your team.

 Next, when should you post?
 How frequent one should update their social media account(s) is a common concern.
 “How often do I need to update my account?” is a common question I hear quite a bit, and there is no “general” right or wrong answer here.
 The answer depends on your audience, their online habits, and the content you are sharing.
 There has been some research that can act as a general guideline, but it’s best to test to see what works best for you and your audience on each platform.
 Research has proven Facebook and Twitter have different audiences, and those audiences are active during different times of the day on each platform.
 Same holds on Instagram, Linkedin, Pinterest, Google+, and Periscope.
 The bottom line is, whenever you receive the most interaction and when more of your audience is on the platform, that is when you should post the most, consistently.